roydegeest/rakwireless-docs/docs/en-us/deployment-guide/amazon-web-service/configure-your-gateway.md

 next: false
 ---

-# Gateway Configuring
+# Configuring your Gateway

-## Packet Forwarder Set-up
+## Configuring the Semtech Packet Forwarder

-1. In the Web Management Platform, navigate through `LoRa® Gateway tab-> LoRa® Packet Forwarder-> General Setup`, set the Protocol in the drop-down list to **Semtech UDP GWMP Protocol**.
+1. In the Gateway Web UI go to the LoRa Gateway tab and open the LoRa Packet Forwarder sub menu.
+On details about the configuration options of the Gateway check [here](/en-us/user-manual/spectrum-settings-guide/).
+By default, the Gateway is set to point to TTN, using the Semtech Packet Forwarder.
 You need only change the Server Address in order to forward the traffic to your ChirpStack running on the Ubuntu Instance (AWS).
-Enter your Instance Public IP Address in the field marked with the red rectangle in the image below:
+Enter your Instance Public IP Address in the field marked with the red rectangle in the figure below.

 <rk-img
   src="/assets/images/deployment-guide/amazon-web-service/chirpstack-packet-forwader.jpg"